João de Brito: Life and career

 Though de Brito sculpts and works in ceramic, he favors painting and incorporates his Portuguese roots along with influences of great French fauvists and California impressionists.
 In previous years, de Brito traveled to New Zealand to paint with Māori artists.

-Joao de Brito has become well known for his use of vibrant colors that elicit light, life, energy and interpretive landscapes.
-Having unleashed a fresh creativity – inspired by memories of his homeland, scenes from his many travels abroad – de Brito’s oils stimulate the sense of sight to produce emotion and thought.
+de Brito has become well known for his use of vibrant colors that elicit light, life, energy and interpretive landscapes.
+His work is inspired by memories of his homeland, scenes from his many travels abroad. de Brito’s oils stimulate the sense of sight to produce emotion and thought.
 As a result, de Brito’s works appear in galleries, museums, businesses, government agencies and affluent homes around the world.